How To Find Tangent On A Unit Circle

 Introduction

 The unit circle, a circle with a radius of 1 centered at the origin (0,0) on the Cartesian plane, serves as a powerful tool for visualizing trigonometric functions.
-Each point on the circle corresponds to an angle, traditionally measured in radians or degrees from the positive x-axis.
+So each point on the circle corresponds to an angle, traditionally measured in radians or degrees from the positive x-axis.
 The x and y coordinates of these points directly relate to the cosine and sine of the angle, respectively.

 The tangent, often denoted as tan(θ), is defined as the ratio of the sine to the cosine: tan(θ) = sin(θ) / cos(θ).
 Geometrically, the tangent can be visualized as the length of the line segment tangent to the circle at the point where the angle intersects the circle.
 This interplay between trigonometric ratios and geometric representations makes the unit circle a valuable resource for understanding and calculating tangent values.